w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 ---
 title: How to Withdraw USDT from Exchanges on Asset Hub
-description: "Learn how to withdraw USDT from Bitfinex or Binance to your account on Polkadot Asset Hub (former Statemint) and Kusama Asset Hub (former Statemine), to take advantage of the low fees."
+description: "Learn how to withdraw USDT from Bitfinex or Binance to your account on Polkadot Asset Hub, to take advantage of the low fees."
 ---

 !!!info "Related concepts"
     For the underlying concepts, see [Asset Hub](../learn-assets.md).

-In this article, you'll learn how to withdraw USDT from centralized exchanges to your account on Polkadot Asset Hub or Kusama Asset Hub.
-By using USDT on the Asset Hubs, you can take advantage of the extremely low fees needed to send assets on both networks.
+In this article, you'll learn how to withdraw USDT from centralized exchanges to your account on Polkadot Asset Hub.
+By using USDT on Asset Hub, you can take advantage of the extremely low fees needed to send assets.

-!!! warning "ATTENTION"

-    Tether, the entity behind USDT, [has announced the discontinuation of USDT on the Kusama network](https://tether.to/en/tether-makes-strategic-transition-to-meet-community-demands-and-foster-innovation) (though it'll still be available on Polkadot).

-    It's recommended that you redeem your USDT from Kusama Asset Hub (formerly Statemine) by sending them to an exchange before the specified deadline mentioned in Tether's official announcement.

-Bitfinex and Binance are provided as examples, but other exchanges might offer USDT on the Asset Hubs in the future, with similar processes to withdraw.
+Bitfinex and Binance are provided as examples, but other exchanges might offer USDT on Asset Hub in the future, with similar processes to withdraw.

-!!! tip "GOOD TO KNOW"

-    The format of a Polkadot Asset Hub address is the same as a Polkadot address.
-This means that you can use your Polkadot address to send or receive funds on the Polkadot Asset Hub.

-    The same applies to the Kusama Asset Hub.
-The address for the Kusama Asset Hub is the same as your Kusama address.

 ### How to withdraw USDT from Bitfinex

-Bitfinex offers USDT withdrawals both on Kusama Asset Hub and on Polkadot Asset Hub.
+Bitfinex offers USDT withdrawals on Polkadot Asset Hub.

 1\.
 First, log in to your Bitfinex account.